nrb171/aospre-gui/docs/instructions.md

 ### Target selection application
 The first step is to choose a target for the flight to observe.

-To do this, select [C1](./images/flight-planning-1.png) and a new window will open (see below).
+To do this, select [Interactive Target Planenr (C1)](./images/flight-planning-1.png) and a new window will open (see below).
 ![](./images/target-planning-1.png).
 - There are three different options for choosing the target.
-This algorithm is based on the active contours model (Chan and Vese 2001), which is a method for segmenting images based on a 'seed' point(s), a growth tendency, and number of iterations (default is 200; set in [D7](./images/target-planning-1.png)).
+This algorithm is based on the active contours model (Chan and Vese 2001), which is a method for segmenting images based on a 'seed' point(s), a growth tendency, and number of iterations (default is 200; set in [Max Iterations (D7)](./images/target-planning-1.png)).
 Positive growth tendencies tends to shrink, negative tends to grow; however, for exceptionally smooth fields (like the one shown here), you will need to use a more aggressive positive value and vice versa.
-    - [D1a](./images/target-planning-1.png) allows the user to put point ROIs on the map.
+    - [Draw Point ROI (D1a)](./images/target-planning-1.png) allows the user to put point ROIs on the map.
 Press `Esc` to finish placing points.
 The default growth tendency is `-0.2`, since the growth algorithm must often grow substantially outwards from each point to capture the entire target.
-    - [D1b](./images/target-planning-1.png) allows the user to draw a polyline ROI on the map.
+    - [Draw Line ROI (D1b)](./images/target-planning-1.png) allows the user to draw a polyline ROI on the map.
 To finish, press `Enter`.
 The default growth tendency is `-0.1`, since the region must grow to fill the target, but not as much as the point ROI.
-    - [D1c](./images/target-planning-1.png) allows the user to draw a polygon ROI on the map.
+    - [Draw Polygon ROI (D1c)](./images/target-planning-1.png) allows the user to draw a polygon ROI on the map.
 To finish drawing, completely enclose the polgygon around the desired target.
 The default growth tendency is `0.1`, since the region must shrink around the target.
 - When you are done, the program will attempt to segment the target from the background image (see below).
 ![](./images/target-planning-2.png)
-- If you are satisfied with the results, click on [D2](./images/target-planning-1.png) to finalize the target.
+- If you are satisfied with the results, click on [Finalize Target (D2)](./images/target-planning-1.png) to finalize the target.
 You may then add a new target by following the same steps.
 - If you are not satisfied:
-    - You may erase contiguous regions of the target by selecting [D3](./images/target-planning-1.png) and clicking on the map (press `Esc` to finish).
+    - You may erase contiguous regions of the target by selecting [Erase Tool (D3)](./images/target-planning-1.png) and clicking on the map (press `Esc` to finish).
-    - You can also clear the entire target by selecting [D4](./images/target-planning-1.png).
+    - You can also clear the entire target by selecting [Clear Target (D4)](./images/target-planning-1.png).
-- After adding all targets, cleaning up the targets, and finalizing the targets, select [D5](./images/target-planning-1.png) to close the window, export the targets to the main AOSPRE-GUI software, and return to the flight planning page.
+- After adding all targets, cleaning up the targets, and finalizing the targets, select [Done/Exit (D5)](./images/target-planning-1.png) to close the window, export the targets to the main AOSPRE-GUI software, and return to the flight planning page.

 #### Target metadata
 - Finally, in cases where a certain target is more important, you can assign a weight to each target before finalizing.
-Enter your desired weight in [D6a](./images/target-planning-1.png).
+Enter your desired weight in [Target Weight (D6a)](./images/target-planning-1.png).
 The flight planning program functions best when the weight of targets is greater than 5 and less than 30.
-- [D6b](./images/target-planning-1.png) allows the user to set the desired dwell time for each target.
+- [Target Dwell Time (D6b)](./images/target-planning-1.png) allows the user to set the desired dwell time for each target.
 This is the amount of time the aircraft should spend observing the target.
 The default is 0 seconds, which means the aircraft has no limit on how long it can observe the target before the weight of the target is reduced.
 This setting is not yet fully implemented in the flight planning algorithm, but it will be in the future.

 ### Flight planning application
 After selecting the targets, the user can begin the automated flight planning process.
 First, in the dropdown [C2](./images/flight-planning-1.png) select 'Start new flight' to erase any existing flight path, or 'Continue' to build off a preexisting path.
 Then select `Interactive Flight Planner`.
 A new window will open (see below).
 This algorithm is a modified version of rapidly expanding random trees (LaValle and Kuffner 1999).
 The details of this algorithm are in [flight-planning-details.md](./flight-planning-details.md).
 ![](./images/flight-planning-3.png)
 #### Training settings
-- [E1a](./images/flight-planning-3.png) sets the desired path length (in hours) for the flight.
+- [Desired Path Length (E1a)](./images/flight-planning-3.png) sets the desired path length (in hours) for the flight.
-- [E1b](./images/flight-planning-3.png) sets the learning rate.
+- [Learning Rate(E1b)](./images/flight-planning-3.png) sets the learning rate.
 This is how quickly the algorithm reduces the number of random samples in the environment vs. the number of samples near high-quality paths.
 The default is `0.008`, which means the algorithm will spend the first $\frac{0.5}{0.008}\sim 63$ iterations learning the environment before only sampling points near high-quality legs.
 For complex environments, the learning rate should be lower than the default, but simpler environments may benefit from a higher learning rate.
-- [E1c](./images/flight-planning-3.png) sets the number of iterations the algorithm will run.
+- [Number of Iterations (E1c)](./images/flight-planning-3.png) sets the number of iterations the algorithm will run.
 The default is `100`, which is sufficient for most environments.
-- [E1d](./images/flight-planning-3.png) sets the number of new nodes to add to the network simultaneously.
+- [Number of Parellel Paths (E1d)](./images/flight-planning-3.png) sets the number of new nodes to add to the network simultaneously.
 The nodes in a single parallel computation will not build on one another, just the pre-existing network.
 The default is `100`, which is sufficient for most environments.

 #### Running the program
-- Set the start position and direction of the aircraft by pressing [E2a](./images/flight-planning-3.png) and clicking and dragging on the map.
+- [Set Start for flight (E2a)](./images/flight-planning-3.png) can be used to set the start point and direction of the aircraft.
+Click and drag on the map in the direction to start.
 The aircraft will start at the point where you first pressed the mouse button.
 In cases where you are continuing a path, the aircraft will start at the last waypoint in the preexisting path.
-- Press [E2b](./images/flight-planning-3.png) to finalize the start position.
+- [Finalize Start/Reset (E2b)](./images/flight-planning-3.png) to finalize the start position.
 After this is pressed, the blue line will turn into a red arrow.
-You can always change the start position by pressing [E2a](./images/flight-planning-3.png) again.
+You can always change the start position by pressing [Set Start for Flight (E2a)](./images/flight-planning-3.png) again.
 This button will also reset the network if you choose to restart the training.
-- Press [E2c](./images/flight-planning-3.png) to begin the training process.
+- [Begin Training (E2c)](./images/flight-planning-3.png) to begin the training process.
 The program will run the algorithm for the number of iterations set in [E1c](./images/flight-planning-3.png).
     - The program will update the map with the new path after every second iteration.
     - The network will condense (combine nearby nodes $<3$ km apart) every 10 iterations.
     - The network will trim (remove low-quality paths) every 4 iterations after the halfway point in training.
     - See [flight-planning-details.md](./flight-planning-details.md) for more information on the algorithm.
-- Press the start and stop buttons [E2d](./images/flight-planning-3.png) to start and stop the training process.
+- Press the [Begin/continue training](./images/flight-planning-3.png) and [Stop Training](./images/flight-planning-3.png) buttons to start and stop the training process.
 The program will automatically stop after the number of iterations set in [E1c](./images/flight-planning-3.png) is reached.

 #### Plotting tools
 There are three main parts to the plotted network: